Right Arrow

 Expand successful pilots to additional production areas while incorporating lessons learned.
 This phase includes thorough operator training that addresses the "why" behind changes.
 It also involves establishing standard operating procedures for system management.

-A study of 115 organizations in manufacturing and related industries found that 87% of adopters reported a return on investment within one year.
-This was after deploying advanced monitoring systems.
+A study of 115 organizations in manufacturing and related industries found that 87% of adopters reported a return on investment within one year after deploying advanced monitoring systems.
 A large share achieved positive ROI within six months.
-This suggests that once coverage and systems are stabilized, organizations can stack new applications with minimal incremental cost (Source: Nokia Research, GlobalData).
+This suggests that once coverage and systems are stabilized, organizations can stack new applications with minimal incremental cost (Source: Nokia Research and GlobalData).

 Process optimization: uncovering hidden capacity

-Video AI accelerates hidden capacity identification.
-It does this by automatically tracking equipment utilization, identifying bottlenecks, and revealing process inefficiencies.
+Video AI accelerates hidden capacity identification by automatically identifying bottlenecks, and revealing process inefficiencies.
 The technology detects patterns indicating waste, including:

 • Equipment running empty